 Create Storage Account

-Now we have created a storage account; the next step is to create a container for data.
+Now that the storage account is created, the next step is to create a container for data.

-Click on the newly created storage account and from the left-hand menu, select containers.
+1. Click on the newly created storage account

-Click on the + sign to create a container, Enter the name which should be in small letters, and click on create.
+3. Click on the + sign to create a container

 New Azure Storage Container

-Once the container is created, Click on the container’s name and select “Shared access tokens” from the left menu.
-Select the required permissions and generate SAS token and url.
+Once the container is created, click on the container's name and select "Shared access tokens" from the left menu.
+Select the required permissions and generate the SAS token and URL.

 Shared access tokens